sara-service/DSpace-Setup/README.md

   * if `Publikationen`: allow submissions for `SARA User`
   * if `(reviewed)`: add a role -> `Accept/Reject/Edit Metadata Step` -> add `Reviewer`

-<sup>1</sup> `project-sara@uni-konstanz.de` is the dedicated SARA Service user and needs to have permissions to submit to any collection a SARA user has access to!
+<sup>1</sup>this is the dedicated SARA Service user and needs to have permissions to submit to any collection a SARA user has access to!

-<sup>2</sup> you may exclude a few collections but SARA will not be able to submit to them even when a SARA user owns submit rights on them!
+<sup>2</sup>you may exclude a few collections but SARA will not be able to submit to them even when a SARA user owns submit rights on them!

 ### Validate rest/swordv2 functionality (HTTP)